sweber31/sweber31.github.io/_pages/about.md

 Currently I am a PhD student at the [JGU Mainz](https://www.uni-mainz.de/) in the Group of [Julia Harz](https://www.thep.physik.uni-mainz.de/group-of-julia-harz-2/).
 I am an associate member of the [Mainz Physics Academy (MPA)](https://www.prisma.uni-mainz.de/mainz-physics-academy/) and part of the [PRISMA+ Cluster of Excellence](https://www.prisma.uni-mainz.de/).

+Outside of my academic work, I enjoy playing football, bouldering, and exploring a variety of other sports.
+A personal highlight of mine was becoming the [state champion](https://www.kolping-kell.de/wp/allgemein/2011-04/rheinland-pfalz-meisterschaften-2011-in-bad-kreuznach) in Ju-Jutsu in the U15 category for Rheinland-Palatinate in 2011.

 Feel free to explore, connect, and discuss with me!

 Updates